spiffe/spiffe.io/content/spire/docs/extending.md

 Third party plugins are not officially supported by the SPIRE project, and may not work with the latest version of SPIRE.
 Please consult the authors of any third party plugins for details, and exercise caution when using third-party code.
 {{< /warning >}}

 To use a third party plugin, you must obtain or build a plugin binary that is designed to run on your target architecture.
-This must then be installed on the same machines running the SPIRE Agent or Server and have sufficient permissions to be executed by the same user that the SPIRE Agent or Server is running as.
+The plugin binary must then be installed on the same machines running the SPIRE Agent or Server and have sufficient permissions to be executed by the same user that the SPIRE Agent or Server is running as.

 Once this has been done, configuration of a third party plugin is done through adding a stanza to the Server or Agent configuration file, as for first party plugins described above.
 However the configuration block should also include a `plugin_cmd` stanza that specifies the path to the plugin binary on disk.